 How to Treat a Spider Bite: 9 Soothing Remedies

-• Symptoms of spider bites can include redness, swelling, itching, pain, small blisters, and in severe cases, fever, chills, muscle cramps, nausea, vomiting, and headache.
+• Common symptoms of spider bites include redness, swelling, itching, and in severe cases, fever and nausea.

-• Home remedies for non-venomous bites include baking soda paste, aloe vera, witch hazel, calendula cream, tea bags, honey, oatmeal bath, peppermint oil, and Epsom salt soak.
+• Home remedies for non-venomous bites include baking soda paste, aloe vera, and witch hazel.

 • Preventive measures against spider bites include keeping the home clean, sealing cracks, using spider repellents, handling firewood carefully, shaking out shoes and clothes, not leaving shoes or toys outside, and wearing protective clothing.